iNavFlight/INAV-Rangefinder-I2C-interface/README.md

+# Deprecated, do not use, will not work with INAV 2.0 and later

 # I2C interface for HC-SR04 and US-100 sonar rangefinder

 Most modern flight controllers does not allows to connect HC-SR04 and US-100 rangefinders.
 Reason in quite simple: not enough pins for quite low priority device.